 The fire was put out quickly and left only four damaged units – one by fire, the other three sustained smoke and water damage.
 SAHA is making alternative living arrangements for the occupants of these four units until repairs can be completed.
 The resident of the unit that caught fire was not home at the time.
 The cause of the fire is still under investigation.

-Wyatt Law Firm, Ltd. stands as a passionate advocate for victims of residential fires and burn injuries.
+Wyatt Law Firm, PLLC. stands as a passionate advocate for victims of residential fires and burn injuries.
 If you or someone you love was affected by a fire like the one that occurred at the Villa Tranchese apartments yesterday, we invite you to contact us today to tell us what happened in a free, confidential evaluation.